Effective Formative Assessment

 Black & William (1998) recommend not including a mark or score on a piece of work.
 The reasoning behind this is that when a mark is given, it becomes the focus of the student’s attention instead of the written feedback which gives the advice on how to improve their learning.

 When formative assessments are set is also important.
-They need to be set so that students have an opportunity to complete the assessment, received their feedback and act upon the feedback.
-If the tests are set as formative assessment at the end of a module, this offers the student little time to act on any feedback.
+They need to be set so that students have an opportunity to complete the assessment, receive their feedback and act upon the feedback.
+If formative assessment occur too close to the summative assessment deadline, this offers the student little time to act on any feedback.

-If you encounter the same issue again and again, use this as an opportunity for “feed-forward”.
-When redesigning and planning the same/similar courses for the next year, include these common problems as things to watch out for.
+If you encounter the same issue again and again, use this as an opportunity for feed-forward to yourself: when redesigning and planning the same/similar courses for the next year, include these common problems as things to watch out for.